BcomedianC/BU_EC601/Macronutrients/README.md

 **Technologies to evaluate** <br />
 - Tensorflow, keras: Probably the most popular opensource machine learning right now.
 With exhaustive documentation and lots of existing projects.
+- Tensorflow Lite: Compress the model so it can be deployed on mobile deveices such as cell phone.
 - Python: The most wildly used language for machine learning.

 **Development Environment** <br />